tosdr/tosback-versions/Hacker News/Terms of Service.md

 *   To grant access to and track attendance at our events;

+*   To inform you about services or events we believe might be of interest to you;

+*   To administer promotions and surveys you choose to participate in, as required by applicable law (for example, to provide a winners list or make required filings), or in accordance with the rules of the promotion or survey;

 *   To respond to your inquiries, comments, feedback, or questions;

 *   To send administrative information to you, for example, information regarding the Service and changes to our terms, conditions, and policies;